South Downs National Park: History

 As a result of objections and representations received on the proposed Order, a public inquiry was conducted between 10 November 2003 and 23 March 2005, with the aim of recommending to ministers whether a national park should be confirmed and, if so, where its boundaries should be.
 The results of the inquiry were expected by the end of 2005, but were delayed pending a legal issue arising from a High Court case challenging part of the Order designating the New Forest National Park.

 Following an appeal on the High Court case and new legislation included in the Natural Environment and Rural Communities Act 2006, the South Downs Inquiry report was published on 31 March 2006.
 It recommended a 23% reduction in the size of the originally proposed national park, focussing it more narrowly on the chalk downland and excluding from it a large part of the existing East Hampshire and Sussex Downs AONBs.
-This proved highly controversial, leading to calls from the Campaign for the Protection of Rural England and others for the inclusion of the so-called western Weald, a region within the two AONBs possessing a geology, ecology and landscape quite different from the chalk hills of the South Downs, within the park boundary to ensure that it remained protected from development.
+This proved controversial, leading to calls from the Campaign for the Protection of Rural England and others for the inclusion of the so-called western Weald, a region within the two AONBs possessing a geology, ecology and landscape quite different from the chalk hills of the South Downs, within the park boundary to ensure that it remained protected from development.
 The Secretary of State invited objections and representations on new issues relating to the proposed national park in a consultation that ran from 2 July to 13 August 2007.
 In the light of the responses received, the Secretary of State decided that it was appropriate to re-open the 2003–05 public inquiry.
 The inquiry re-opened on 12 February 2008 and was closed on 4 July 2008 after 27 sitting days.
 The Inspector's report was submitted on 28 November 2008.

-On 31 March 2009 the result of the inquiry was published.
+On 31 March 2009, the result of the inquiry was published.
 The Secretary of State, Hilary Benn, announced that the South Downs would be designated a national park, and on 12 November 2009 he signed the order confirming the designation.
-Importantly, he confirmed that a number of hotly disputed areas, including the western Weald, the town of Lewes and the village of Ditchling, would be included within the national park.
+He confirmed that a number of disputed areas – including the western Weald, the town of Lewes and the village of Ditchling – would be included within the national park.

 The new national park came into full operation on 1 April 2011 when the new South Downs National Park Authority assumed statutory responsibility for it.
-The occasion was marked by an opening ceremony which took place in the market square of Petersfield, a town situated in the western Weald just 4 km north of the chalk escarpment of the South Downs.
+The occasion was marked by an opening ceremony which took place in the market square of Petersfield, a town in the western Weald just 4 km north of the chalk escarpment of the South Downs.